silentorb/marloth-story/books/fairytale/part3.md

 "How are you feeling?" asked the voice.

-I suppose it wants me to say something.
-Stupid figure thing.
+*I suppose it wants me to say something.
+Stupid figure thing.*

 "Do you remember me?" asked the voice.

-No.
+*No.*

 "Do you remember anything?"

-No. Thankfully.
+*No. Thankfully.*

-The figure looked to be paused deep in thought.
+There was a long pause.

 "The drugs are working almost too well."

-Not if I can still see you.
+*Not if I can still see you.*

 The figure lowered several feet.
 Perhaps it had pulled up a chair and sat down.